jasonzeng124/jasonzeng124.github.io/_posts/2025-12-3-pumac-results.md

 It looks like I'm quite washed.
 Maybe it's a good thing that I retired from comp math after throwing AIME in sophomore year.

+*edit: it looks like if i took alg or geo i'd have a chance at qualing too, if my quick looks are correct*

 p.s. if anyone wants to invite me to another college math competition, please lmk, i'm down to go to most places on east coast